inmanturbo/b2bsaas0/README.md

     }
 ```

-You could then finish by adding your own implementation of the following methods to your new model
+You could then complete the driver by adding your own implementation of the following methods to our new model, and that's it!

 - `deleteTeamDatabase()`
 - `createTeamDatabase()`